 Legal secretary certificate programs are designed to train individuals to work in legal and judicial offices.
-Students learn to type and proofread legal documents and reports, help research legal briefs and motions, use the proper formatting techniques for legal documents and process legal fees.
+In addition to keyboarding and proofreading skills, they learn how to research legal briefs and motions and how to use the proper formatting techniques for legal documents and process legal fees.
 They're also taught to transcribe legal depositions, schedule witnesses and other appointments, record trial dates and maintain office calendars for attorneys.
 Students wishing to enroll in a legal secretary certificate program or associate's degree program should have a high school diploma or a GED.
+Courses may address:

 - Structures of federal and state court systems

 - Preparation of briefs, motions, wills, orders and other legal documents